 We find no warrant for a conclusion that the names of any of the negroes as to whom this testimony was given, or of any other negroes, were placed on the jury rolls.
 No such names were identified.
 The evidence that for many years no negro had been called for jury service itself tended to show the absence of the names of negroes from the jury rolls, and the State made no effort to prove their presence.
 The trial judge limited the defendant's proof "to the present year, the present jury roll."
 The sheriff of the county, called as a witness for defendants, scanned the jury roll and after "looking over every single name on that jury roll, from A to Z," was unable to point out "any single negro on it."

-We are concerned only with the federal question which we have discussed, and in view of the denial of the federal right suitably asserted, the judgment must be reversed and the cause remanded for further proceedings not inconsistent with this opinion.
+The judgment must be reversed and the cause remanded for further proceedings not inconsistent with this opinion.

 MR. JUSTICE McREYNOLDS did not hear the argument and took no part in the consideration and decision of this case.